-During fiscal year 2021, investments were limited to negotiable certificates of deposit, commercial paper, Farm Federal Credit Bank (FFCB) Securities, Federal Home Loan Bank (FHLB) Securities, Federal Home Loan Mortgage Corporation (FHLMC) Securities, U.S. Treasury notes, a US Government Obligations Money Market Mutual Fund, and investments in the State Treasury Asset Reserve of Ohio (STAR Ohio).
+During fiscal year 2022, investments were limited to negotiable certificates of deposit, commercial paper, Farm Federal Credit Bank (FFCB) Securities, Federal Home Loan Bank (FHLB) Securities, Federal Home Loan Mortgage Corporation (FHLMC) Securities, Federal National Mortgage Association (FNMA) Securities, Federal Agricultural Mortgage Corporation (FAMC) Securities, U.S. Treasury notes, a U.S. government money market mutual fund, and investments in the State Treasury Asset Reserve of Ohio (STAR Ohio).
 Except for nonparticipating investment contracts, investments are reported at fair value, which is based on quoted market prices.
 Nonparticipating investment contracts, such as nonnegotiable certificates of deposit and STAR Ohio, are reported at amortized cost.

-During fiscal year 2021, the District invested in STAR Ohio.
+During fiscal year 2022, the District invested in STAR Ohio.
 STAR Ohio (the State Treasury Asset Reserve of Ohio), is an investment pool managed by the State Treasurer's Office which allows governments within the State to pool their funds for investment purposes.
 STAR Ohio is not registered with the SEC as an investment company, but has adopted Governmental Accounting Standards Board (GASB), Statement No. 79, "Certain External Investment Pools and Pool Participants."
 The District measures its investment in STAR Ohio at the net asset value (NAV) per share provided by STAR Ohio.
+The District measures its investments in the U.S. government money market fund at the net asset value (NAV) per share.
 The NAV per share is calculated on an amortized cost basis that provides an NAV per share that approximates fair value.

-For fiscal year 2021, there were no limitations or restrictions on any participant withdrawals due to redemption notice periods, liquidity fees, or redemption gates.
+For fiscal year 2022, there were no limitations or restrictions on any participant withdrawals due to redemption notice periods, liquidity fees, or redemption gates.
 However, notice must be given 24 hours in advance of all deposits and withdrawals exceeding \$100 million.
 STAR Ohio reserves the right to limit the transaction to \$250 million, requiring the excess amount to be transacted the following business day(s), but only to the \$250 million limit.
 All accounts of the participant will be combined for these purposes.

 Under existing Ohio statutes, interest earnings are allocated to funds based on average monthly cash balances.
-Interest income in the general fund for the fiscal year ended June 30, 2021 totaled \$43,838 which includes \$15,124 assigned from other funds.
+Interest income in the general fund for the fiscal year ended June 30, 2022 totaled (\$314,620) which includes (\$132,402) assigned from other funds.